Arceuthobium campylopodum: Associations with other organisms

 The pollination biology of A. campylopodum is not well understood, although honey bees (Apis mellifera) and unidentified thrips are documented pollinators.
 Up to 50% of squirrels in Pinus ponderosa forests in Oregon heavily infected by A. campylopodum carry the mistletoe's seeds in their fur, suggesting that they may serve as a vector for seed dispersal.

 The brooms induced by A. campylopodum in host plants serve as important microhabitats for wildlife.
 For example, birds and small rodents use these brooms both as nesting sites and for cover.

 Several species of insects feed on A. campylopodum, including the plant bug Neoborella tumida and larvae of the thicket hairstreak butterfly (Callophrys spinetorum), Johnson's hairstreak butterfly (Callophrys johnsoni), and the snout moth Dasypyga alternosquamella.'
 The Yellow-pine chipmunk (Neotamias amoenus) and blue grouse (Dendragapus) have also been documented using A. campylopodum as a food source.

 Pinus ponderosa trees infected by A. campylopodum are more susceptible to infestation by the bark beetle Dendroctonus brevicomis.
 On the other hand, A. campylopodum may render host trees less suitable for bark beetle brood production by reducing the growth of bark.

 Two species of fungi have been documented parasitizing A. campylopodum, an example of hyperparasitism: Colletotrichum gloeosporioides and Cylindrocarpon gillii.
 Infection by C. gloeosporioides causes black lesions at the nodes of mistletoe shoots and eventually leads to dieback.
-Infection by C. gillii (formerly called Septogloeum gillii) produces yellowish-white lesions on the stems, eventually enlarging until ther erupt into masses of white spores, usually killing the mistletoe shoots.
+Infection by C. gillii (formerly called Septogloeum gillii) produces yellowish-white lesions on the stems, eventually enlarging until they erupt into masses of white spores, usually killing the mistletoe shoots.